-The Brandes U.S. Value Equity Strategy continues to hold meaningful allocations to the economically sensitive financials sector and the more defensive health care sector, while maintaining underweights in real estate.
+The Brandes U.S. Value ETF continues to hold meaningful allocations to the economically sensitive financials sector and the more defensive health care sector, while maintaining underweights in real estate.
 We also remain underweight in consumer staples and utilities, although the gaps have narrowed as we have identified more value opportunities in these sectors over the past few quarters.
-Additionally, we have found more opportunities in industrials and are now slightly overweight to the sector, versus modestly underweight at the start of the year.
-In contrast, we have pared some of our holdings in the health care, financials, and technology sectors, even though they remain areas of overweight for the portfolio.
+Additionally, we have found more opportunities in industrials.
+In contrast, we have pared some of the Fund's holdings in the health care, financials, and technology sectors, even though they remain areas of overweight for the Fund.

 Following the outperformance of growth stocks these past two years, value stocks are now trading near the largest discount relative to growth stocks since the inception of the style indices (Russell 1000 Growth vs. Russell 1000 Value).
 This valuation disparity is evident across various metrics, such as price/earnings, price/cash flow, and enterprise value/sales.
 Historically, such valuation differentials have often signaled attractive future returns for value stocks over longer-term horizons.
-This is encouraging for us, as our strategy, guided by our value philosophy and process, has had the tendency to outperform the benchmark when value stocks outperformed the Russell 1000 Index.
+This is encouraging for us, as the Brandes U.S. Value Equity Strategy, guided by our value philosophy and process, has had the tendency to outperform the benchmark when value stocks outperformed the Russell 1000 Index.